openmfp/portal-ui-lib/README.md

 ## Import the Portal providers and Bootstrap the app with PortalComponent

-First you have to import the `importPortalProviders` and bootstrap the `PortalComponent` in your `main.ts` file.
+First you have to import the `providePortal` and bootstrap the `PortalComponent` in your `main.ts` file.
-To do this call `importPortalProviders(portalOptions)` method, which takes the `PortalOptions` object as an argument, inside the providers section of the application configuration.
+To do this call `providePortal(portalOptions)` method, which takes the `PortalOptions` object as an argument, inside the providers section of the application configuration.
-It is important to note that the `importPortalProviders(portalOptions)` should be imported after any app specific routing providers (e.g. `provideRouter(appRoutes)`).
+It is important to note that the `providePortal(portalOptions)` should be imported after any app specific routing providers (e.g. `provideRouter(appRoutes)`).

 The result may look like this: